Estimation of Local Average Treatment Effect by Data Combination: Conclusion

 \section{Conclusion}

 We proposed a novel problem setting for LATE estimation by data combination.
 Our setting is plausible enough to apply to many real-world problems.
 The leading examples include O2O marketing and when there is non-random attrition in panel data.
-We developed a practically useful method for estimating LATE as a function of covariates from the separately observed datasets.
-Our method overcomes the issue of the existing method in model selection and hyperparameter tuning by avoiding the minimax formulation of the objective functional.
+We developed a practically useful method for estimating LATE from the separately observed datasets.
+Our method overcomes the issue of the existing method in model selection by avoiding the minimax formulation of the objective.
 Furthermore, our method can also avoid the common problem of the IPW methods since the PSD directly appears in our estimator without inversion.
 Our method displayed the promising performance in the experiments on the synthetic and real-world datasets.
-However, there are sometimes concerns on the homogeneity of the populations which the separately observed samples come from.
-Extending the method proposed in this study to account for heterogeneous samples and time-varying potential variables is an important future direction to further increase the usefulness of the method in practice.
+However, there are sometimes concerns on the homogeneity of the populations which the separate samples come from.
+Extending the proposed method to account for heterogeneous samples and time-varying potential variables is an important future direction to further increase its usefulness in practice.